AminMal/stgin/README.md

 **API:** Is a type alias for a function which accepts a request context and returns a status.

+# Path Parameters
+* How to define?

+    When defining a route, there are 2 possible values between any 2 slashes, a literal string (like ".../home/..."), or a path parameter specification.
+    Path parameters must have a name, and an optional type which the parameter might have (string is used as default, if no type or an invalid type is provided).

+    ```
+            //same as $username:string
+    stgin.GET("/users/$username/purchases/$purchase_id:int". ...)

+    // "/users/$username/purchases/$purchase_id" also accepts the correct route like "/users/John/purchases/12",
+    // but in case an alphanumeric value is passed as purchase_id, conversion from string to int in the api is manual
+    // and needs manual error checking
+    ```
+* How to get?
+    ```
+    username, exists := request.GetPathParam("username")
+    // or if you're sure about the existence,
+    username := request.MustGetPathParam("username")
+    ```

 ## Custom Actions
 STgin does not provide actions about stuff like Authentication, because simple authentication is not useful most of the time, and you may need customized authentications.